-Treatment options for hemolytic anemia differ depending on severity of the condition, your age, your health, and your tolerance to certain medications.
+Treatment options for hemolytic anemia differ depending on the reason for anemia, severity of the condition, your age, your health, and your tolerance to certain medications.

 Treatment options for hemolytic anemia may include:

 A blood transfusion is given to quickly increase your red blood cell count and to replace destroyed red blood cells with new ones.